When I log onto CUNYfirst, why can't I register?

 Q: What are the chances that I will be auto-enrolled from the waitlist?

-A: Using the waitlist is an excellent strategy to improve your schedule.
-It might help you to get classes that you want or need.
-However, there is always the chance that your schedule will stay the same if students don’t drop your desired class (es).
+A: There is always the chance that you will not be enrolled from the waitlist if students don’t drop your desired class (es).
 It is always good to have a “Plan B” in mind.

 Q: How do I know what position I am on the waitlist and how many students are ahead of me?